AdvancedMining

 Default Blocks and Tools

 The plugin has a system for setting a normal block type to be a custom block.
-To set a default block use /advmining block set-default
+To set a default block use /advmining block set-default.
+E.g. /advmining block set-default minecraft:stone stone_block will make all stone be the stone_block Custom Block.

 All default blocks and tools can be overridden by placing a custom block or setting the tool with the command.